Magnetic field induced anomalous distribution of particles: Fluctuating magnetic field induced islands formation in a nonlinear system

-The noise induced transition in a linear stochastic system strongly motivate us to consider a nonlinear system such as the Brownian motion in two dimensional bi-stable potential energy field.
+The noise induced transition in a linear stochastic system (where both the deterministic and the stochastic parts are linear functions of the system's phase space variables) strongly motivates us to consider a nonlinear system such as the Brownian motion in two dimensional bi-stable potential energy field.
 The potential energy field is given by

 Then the equation for the $x$ component of the motion can be read as